marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

 We are now:

 1. Creating a folder for the report
-1. Uploading images to the folder, and make the images publicly available, and getting the url to the thumbnail that actually works
+1. Uploading images to the folder, and make the images publicly available, and getting the URL to the thumbnail that works
-1. Making a copy of the template report to report folder
+1. Make a copy of the template report to the report folder
-1. Making a lot of request object and then updating them all in one go
+1. Making a lot of request objects and then updating them all in one go
-1. Removing the public access to the images.
+1. Removing public access to the images.

 What is missing from this picture?
-Ah, well - the code above does everything in the report folder and hence the user is left a bit underwhelmed since no report is downloaded.
+Ah, well - the code above does everything in the report folder, and hence the user is left a bit underwhelmed since no report is downloaded.

 That is easily fixed since we can make a link to the report and let the user download it, in a format of her choice.
 Put this method on the `` class.
 I told you it was going to be handy: